micmejia/bible-dump/AMPC/1 Timothy/1 Tim 5.md

-Let the elders who perform the duties of their office well be considered doubly worthy of honor [and of adequate [^a]financial support], especially those who labor faithfully in preaching and teaching.
+Let the elders who perform the duties of their office well be considered doubly worthy of honor [and of adequate financial support], especially those who labor faithfully in preaching and teaching.